Contact us or check out the physics tutoring options

-Astronomy & Astrophysics is the study of planets, stars, galaxies, and the universe as a whole, including how these originate and how they evolve in time.
-The principal pursuits of the astronomer are to extend our understanding of the physical nature of the universe and to convey this understanding to students and the general public.
+Astronomy & Astrophysics is the study of planets, stars, galaxies, and the Universe as a whole.
+This includes how all of these originate and their evolution in time.
+The principal pursuits of an astronomer are to extend our understanding of the physical nature of the Universe and to convey this understanding to colleagues, students, and the general public.

-Most professional astronomers have faculty positions at universities and colleges or are affiliated with universities and colleges through observatories and laboratories.
-For these persons, teaching and research are the major areas of activity.
-Some professional astronomers are employed by the federal government directly (e.g., NASA) or by federally supported national observatories and laboratories (e.g., the National Optical Astronomy Observatories and the National Radio Astronomy Observatory).
+Many professional astronomers have faculty positions at universities and colleges or are affiliated with universities and colleges through observatories and laboratories.
+In academia, teaching and research are the major areas of activity.
+Some professional astronomers are employed by the federal government directly (e.g., NASA) or by federally supported national observatories and laboratories (e.g., National Optical-Infrared Astronomy Research Laboratory (NOIRLab) and the National Radio Astronomy Observatory).
 A Ph.D. degree in astronomy or physics is generally required for these positions.
+There are opportunities while earning your BS to work at these observatories and labs in astronomy and physics Research Experience for Undergraduate (REU) programs.
 We encourage undergraduates who wish to pursue a Ph.D. degree in astronomy or related fields to double major in both astronomy and physics.

-Individuals with an MS and BS degrees in astronomy and astrophysics may also find employment at observatories, planetariums, science museums, and in industry where they may assist in computational and observational research programs or participate in public education programs.
+Individuals with an M.S. and B.S. degrees in astronomy & astrophysics may also find employment at observatories, planetariums, science museums where they may assist in computational and observational research programs or participate in public education programs.
 At least one past OSU astronomy major used her training as a stepping stone to a career in science journalism.

-The BS degree in Astronomy and Astrophysics offered by the Ohio State University is excellent preparation for graduate study in astronomy and other physical sciences, as well as a solid grounding for becoming a teacher in the physical sciences at the primary and secondary levels.
+The Bachelor of Science degree in Astronomy and Astrophysics offered by The Ohio State University is excellent preparation for graduate study in astronomy and other physical sciences, as well as a solid grounding for becoming a teacher in the physical sciences at the primary and secondary levels.

 If you are wondering if the Astronomy & Astrophysics major/minor is right for you please contact Astronomy Undergraduate Academic Advisor.